nukemberg/opsschool-os-intro/ami-from-scratch/README.md

 ```

 ### EBS
 Create an EBS volume using `aws-cli` or the console with at least 1GB size (recommended < 10GB).
-Attach it to the instance you are working on and then (assuming you attached to `/dev/xvdf`):
+Attach it to the instance you are working on and then (assuming you attached to `/dev/sdf` -> see bellow):

 Format the volume to ext4 (note the label)
 ```